-She dropped to her knees in front of the cell, holding her lamp higher.
-“Hello?
-Are you alright?”
+Maebhe dropped to her knees in front of the cell, holding her lamp higher.
+“Excuse me, are you alright?”

 “Who are you?” he asked, voice hoarse.
 It wasn’t the accent of Illyon, but the man was unmistakably alfar.

 “My name is Maebhe.
 I—I don’t know what to do.
-I didn’t actually think there would be anyone here.
+I didn’t think there would be anyone here.
+Are you okay?
 Are you hurt?”

-“Are you…you’re not Amos Nochdvor, are you?”
-Maebhe asked, holding her breath in wait for the answer.
+Maebhe bit her lip.
+“Are you…You’re not Amos Nochdvor, are you?” she asked, holding her breath in wait for the answer.

 “You know me?”

-Maebhe clapped a hand over her mouth.
-“Oh, Atiuh.
-I – yes.
+Maebhe gasped.
+“Oh, fuck.
+I mean — yes, I do!
+Why in Calaidia are you here?
 Unity is looking for you.
-Everyone is looking for you.
+Everyone is looking for you!
 They’re coming to Orean to find you, but I don’t think King Whelan knows – at least, I hope he doesn’t know that you’re really here.
 How did you get here?”

 “Woman?
 What woman?”

 But Amos only shook his head, not minding Maebhe’s urgency.
-She saw fear in his eyes.
-He was frail, shook in his skin.
+She recognized his pallor and suspicion for what it was: fear.
+He was frail; he shook in his skin.
 How long had he been here?
 It had been weeks since the incident in Illyon.

-Maebhe pulled the steamed bun out of her pocked and passed it to him between the bars.
+“Oh!”
+Maebhe said.
+She pulled the steamed bun out of her pocked and passed it to him between the bars.

 “It’s not much,” she said as he took it, relentlessly hesitant, “And I don’t have keys to let you out, but I promise I’ll get help.
 I’ll get you out of here.”

-The alfar gave Maebhe a long, hard look, and Maebhe shivered.
-Diminished as he was, in this horrible little cell, it was the look of a King assessing a pledge.
+The alfar looked between Maebhe and the steamed bun, his gaze shrewd.
+Even diminished as he was in this horrible little cell, it was the look of a King assessing a pledge.
 “Thank you, Maebhe.”

 “I’ll be back,” Maebhe whispered, barely adding breath to the sound.
-“I promise, I’ll be back.”
+“I promise, I’ll come back for you.”

-Amos didn’t answer, so she began inching her way down the hall, closer to the sound.
-She kept her back pressed to the iron bars of the wall, imagining herself flattened against them, and hoped that she wouldn’t run into whoever was coming down those stairs, hoped that they hadn’t noticed the light of her lantern, hoped that the steady drips of water on brick covered the sound of her breathing.
+Slowly, she began inching her way down the hall, closer to the sound of approaching feet.
+She kept her back pressed to the iron bars of the wall, imagining herself flattened against them.
+She hoped the hallway was wide enough.
+She hoped that she wouldn’t run into whoever was coming down those stairs, that they hadn’t noticed the light of her lantern, that the steady drips of water on brick obscured the sound of her breathing.

-She heard when the newcomer reached the final step and knew the exact moment they passed her, a chill running through Maebhe’s whole body at the almost contact.
-Maebhe almost covered her nose at the dead smell that followed the person like perfume.
+With that thought, she noticed that she could only hear two people breathing: herself and Amos.
+She heard the newcomer reach the final step and knew the exact moment they passed by her.
+A chill ran through Maebhe’s whole body in that moment; she almost covered her nose at the dead smell that followed the person like perfume.

-She’d almost reached the stairs when a light flared to life at the other end of the hallway, near the alfar King’s cell.
-Maebhe stopped, frozen, blinking in the light at the creature now holding a glowing candle.
+Maebhe had almost reached the stairs when a light flared to life near the alfar King’s cell.
+Maebhe stopped, frozen, blinking at the now-illuminated creature that stood at the end of the hallway.

-She reminded Maebhe inescapably of the dragon she’d seen in Lyryma.
-There was the same crimson glow under her skin, tearing apart her skin in a mere mockery of orinian birthmarks.
+Maebhe had never felt such terror, not even facing that red dragon in Lyryma.
+This woman reminded Maebhe inescapably of that creature, all the same — there was the same crimson glow under her skin, tearing that skin apart in a mere mockery of orinian birthmarks.
 Her eyes were the same as well — bright, hungry, ancient.

 Maebhe gasped, and the orinian woman met her gaze.

 Without waiting a moment longer, Maebhe turned and sprinted up the stairs, taking them two at a time.
-She couldn’t tell if the woman was following – if she was, Maebhe couldn’t hear the click of her heels against the beating of her own heart.
-She raced back through the armory and nearly ran into Kieran and Drys in the hallway she’d first started down.
+She didn’t know if the woman followed, had no way of finding out.
+If she did, Maebhe couldn’t hear the click of her heels against the beating of her own heart.

 “Run!” she yelled, pushing past them both and not pausing to explain.
-They followed without question, running at her heels as they passed back into the foyer.
-Maebhe spared only a glance for the painting on the wall, for the red haired orinian who smiled so sweetly at the painter.
+They obeyed without question, following at her heels as they passed back into the foyer.
+Maebhe spared only a glance for the portrait on the wall, for the red haired orinian who smiled so sweetly at the painter.

-Then, they were in the courtyard again, passing through the overgrown garden, and Maebhe spared a glance over her shoulder.
-The woman reached the castle doorway just as they reached the gate beyond — instead of following, she stopped there, watching them with uncontained fury in her crimson eyes.
+Then, they were in the courtyard again, passing through the overgrown garden, and Maebhe finally spared a glance over her shoulder.
+The strange woman appeared in the castle doorway just as they reached the gate beyond — instead of following, she stopped there, watching them with uncontained fury in her crimson eyes.

-On the other side, they all stopped to catch their breath.
+The twins obeyed, holding on tight as Drys swept them up and over the wall.
+On the other side, they finally stopped to catch their breath.
 The wall provided a degree of safety — or an illusion of it, at least, and they felt they could take the time.

-“Maebhe, who – what was that?”
+“Maebhe, who — no, what was that?”
 Kieran asked.

 “I don’t know,” Maebhe gasped.
-“I don’t know.
+“I really don’t know.
 Kieran, the king is here.
 King Nochdvor.
-He’s in the city.
+He’s in the castle.
 That woman is keeping him captive.”

-Kieran gaped at her.
-He shut his mouth after a moment and nodded, thoughtful.
-“I’ll go arrange a meeting with Whelan.
-He has to be told about this.
+Kieran shut his mouth after a moment and nodded, thoughtful.
+“I’ll arrange a meeting with Whelan.
+He needs to know about this.
 Maebhe, you—you’re bleeding.
 Go back home, clean yourself up, calm down.
 It’ll be fine.
 We’ll get this figured out.
 Drys, will you take her back?”

-Drys nodded, winding an arm around Maebhe’s waist and guiding her back to the Cairn house.
+Drys nodded, winding an arm around Maebhe’s waist and guiding her back to the Cairn house as Kieran headed off in the opposite direction.
 Maebhe let herself be guided, too shaky and shaken to do anything else.

-At the house, Drys drew a bath – Maebhe hid her face in their shoulder while the old copper tub filled with water.
-Like this, surrounded by familiar sounds and a now-familiar warmth, her breathing slowed, her mind eventually began to function again.
+At the house, Drys led Maebhe upstairs and drew a bath for her.
+Maebhe hid her face in their shoulder while the old copper tub slowly filled.
+Like this, surrounded by familiar sounds and Drys’ comforting warmth, her breathing slowed and her mind slowly began to function again.

-“Maebhe,” Drys said gently, after they leaned temporarily out of Maebhe’s reach to turn off the water.
+“Maebhe,” Drys said gently.
+They leaned out of Maebhe’s reach, ignoring Maebhe’s plaintive whine, to shut off the running water.
 Their voice was uncharacteristically soft, their hands on Maebhe gentle.
 It felt nice.
 “The water’s ready.”

-“Why does this shit always happen to me?” she asked.
+“Why does this shit keep happening me?”
+Maebhe asked.

 Drys stayed silent – Maebhe figured they didn’t have an answer.

-“Even if she wants you dead, I won’t let her near you,” Drys murmured into Maebhe’s hair.
+“Even if that woman wants you dead, I won’t let her near you,” Drys murmured into Maebhe’s hair.
 “And if Atiuh really did deal you these cards, as you say, perhaps it’s because you’re the only one strong enough to use them.”

 Maebhe sighed and wound her arms around Drys’ waist.
 “What if I’m not, though?”